 If your frames and sills are still in good condition, however, the cheapest way to replace your windows is to make a partial repair.
 A pocket replacement is made to fit within your window’s existing frames, rather than installing a new outer frame and sill.
-However, bear in mind that a pocket replacement may not be as energy efficient as total replacements, as there may be gaps between the frame and replacement pieces.
+However, bear in mind that a pocket replacement may not be as energy efficient as total replacements, because there may be gaps between the frame and replacement pieces.

-Efficiency Updates Offer Energy Savings—But Their Exact Value is Up for Debate
+Energy Efficient Windows Offer Energy Savings—But Their Exact Value is Up for Debate

 Exactly which energy efficiency features offer the best value is a matter of some controversy among window professionals.
 However, one thing they generally all agree on is that single-pane windows, which offer no insulation between the glass panes, are leaky and inefficient.
 If you have these installed on your home without storm windows, you could be losing up to 20 percent of your home’s heating to the outdoors, according to the Department of Energy.

-On the other hand, double-pane models, also known as insulated or double-glazed windows, have two layers of glass in each window, which helps to slow drafts and reduce energy leaks.
+On the other hand, double-pane window models, also known as insulated or double-glazed windows, have two layers of glass in each window, which helps to slow drafts and reduce energy leaks.
 Many of these are filled with an insulating gas, like argon or krypton, that absorbs winds before they can penetrate the interior of your home.
 These windows are almost always more expensive than single-pane windows, sometimes costing 30 to 50 percent more.
-While double-hung windows will save you money on your heating costs—particularly if you have old, leaking single-pane windows—most experts agree that those savings are not enough to completely recoup the costs of new windows plus the cost of installation, particularly if you will be replacing multiple windows in your home.
+Double-hung windows will indeed save you money on your heating costs—particularly if you have old, leaking single-pane windows.
+Still, most experts agree that those savings are not enough to completely recoup the costs of new windows plus the cost of installation, particularly if you will be replacing multiple windows in your home.
 However, when you combine double-pane windows with advanced weatherstripping techniques, such as the use of double-sided adhesive tape in the place of silicone or putty, the overall savings will be significantly higher.

 Another matter of some debate is whether or not ENERGY-STAR certified windows are worth the cost.
 These windows, which have been rated by the Department of Energy and the EPA for high energy performance, represent a savings of anywhere between $27 to $465 per year on your energy costs.
 Generally, if you live in an area with extremely low or high temperatures, you’ll see the most difference in your energy expenses, particularly if you’re replacing outdated single-pane windows.

-Other Benefits of Efficient Windows
+Other Benefits of Energy Efficient Windows

-Additionally, The Department of Energy has found that replacing outdated single-pane windows has a positive environmental impact.
+Of course, the cost of windows is not the only way to measure their worth.
+More efficient windows will also keep you more comfortable, as well.
+Additionally, the Department of Energy has found that replacing outdated single-pane windows has a positive environmental impact.
 The energy saved in heating and cooling offsets up to 6,205 pounds of CO2 emissions—the equivalent of 317 gallons of gasoline!

 Taken as a whole, the higher market value, energy savings, and increased comfort level of new windows make a strong argument for a replacement project, particularly if you have outdated, inefficient windows.
 With that in mind, it’s time to check one home improvement project off your list!